Chern classes in equivariant bordism: Abstract

 \section{Abstract}

-We introduce Chern classes in $U(m)$-equivariant homotopical bordism that refine the Conner-Floyd-Chern classes in the $\bMU$-cohomology of $B U(m)$.
+We introduce Chern classes in $U(m)$-equivariant homotopical bordism that refine the Conner-Floyd--Chern classes in the $\bMU$-cohomology of $B U(m)$.
 For products of unitary groups, our Chern classes form regular sequences that generate the augmentation ideal of the equivariant bordism rings.
-Consequently, the Greenlees-May local homology spectral sequence collapses for products of unitary groups.
-We use the Chern classes to reprove the $\bMU$-completion theorem of Greenlees-May and La Vecchia.
+Consequently, the Greenlees--May local homology spectral sequence collapses for products of unitary groups.
+We use the Chern classes to reprove the $\bMU$-completion theorem of Greenlees--May and La Vecchia. \\2020 MSC: 55N22, 57R85; 55N91, 55P91